adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 | Unique identifier | Event UUID generated when the event is created               |
 | Timestamp         | The timestamp when the event was created, after the response error/warning is received from the Experience Edge service |
 | Event data        | Dictionary/Map containing error details, usually a type, status and title.
 Other optional error details include detail, report errors and report cause:<br/>- **type**: the error type <br/>- **status**: error status <br/>- **title**: the error type for which the request has failed<br/>- **eventIndex**: if one was provided by the upstream service or 0 by default<br/>- **requestId**: the UUID of the ExEdge batch request (may be associated with multiple request events)<br/>- **eventRequestId**: the UUID of the request event for which this error event was received.<br/>**example 1**:<br/>{<br/>  "requestId": "12345UUID",<br/>  "eventRequestId": "AEPRequestEventUUIDvalue",<br/>  "type": "https://ns.adobe.com/aep/errors/EXEG-0201-503",<br/>  "status": 503,<br/>  "title": "The 'com.adobe.experience.platform.example' service is temporarily unable to serve this request.
 Please try again later."<br/>}<br/>**example 2:**{<br/>  "requestId": "12345UUID",<br/>  "eventRequestId": "AEPRequestEventUUIDvalue",<br/>  "type" : "https://ns.adobe.com/aep/errors/EXEG-0104-422",<br/>  "status": 422,<br/>  "title" : "Unprocessable Entity",<br/>  "detail": "Invalid request (report attached).
 Please check your input and try again.",<br/>  "report": {<br/>    "errors": [<br/>      "error message 1",<br/>      "error message 2",<br/>      "error message 3"<br/>    ]<br/>  }<br/>} |

+**Shared state and extension name**

+com.adobe.edge

+No data is shared as Shared state by the Edge extension in current version.